-If you have made any custom adaptations to the opcsvinfo file and have created a backup copy, import the data from opcsvinfo to OVO A.08.10 as follows:
+If you have made any custom adaptations to the opcsvinfo file and have created a backup copy as described in the section "Downloading the Current OVO A.07.1x Configuration" Step 10 and import the data from opcsvinfo to OVO A.08.20 as follows:

-- a.
-Restore the opcsvinfo from backup to /tmp directory on the management server. - b.
-Import the data using the opcinfoconv tool as follows:
+- 1. Restore the opcsvinfo from backup to $/ \, \mbox{tmp}$ directory on the management server. - 2.
+Import the data using the opcinfocony tool as follows: